 The aim of this article is to prove that the above numerical space discretization from \cite{ZhFl19} converges if the initial data is regular enough: We will show in \cref{thm:convergence} a more detailed version of the following.

-\begin{theorem}[Convergence of bandlimited EPDiff equation] Under standard conditions on $\DiffSob^m$ and its Riemannian metric, if the initial velocity $v_0$ has Sobolev regularity $m+k$ for $k\geq1$, the numerical approximation of bandlimiting the right-hand sides in \eqref{eqn:EPDiffIntro} converges to the true solution as the bandlimit $R$ tends to infinity.
+\begin{theorem}[Convergence of bandlimited EPDiff equation] Let $m>1+\frac d2$ and the metric on $\DiffSob^m$ be induced by a Fourier multiplier $\L$.
+If the initial velocity $v_0$ has Sobolev regularity $m+k$ for $k\geq1$, the numerical approximation of bandlimiting the right-hand sides in \eqref{eqn:EPDiffIntro} converges to the true solution as the bandlimit $R$ tends to infinity.
 Moreover, for $k\geq2$ the error tends to zero at rate $R^{1-k}$. \end{theorem}

 (Note that numerically the convergence order seems to be better by one, so generically the convergence might be better.)
-This shows that the intuition of \cite{ZhFl19} may be only partly correct; the smoothing operator $\Riesz$ alone might not produce a strong enough bandlimiting for the approximation to converge.
+This shows that the earlier-mentioned intuition may be only partly correct: The smoothing operator $\Riesz$ alone might not produce a strong enough bandlimiting for the approximation to converge, but an additional, stronger smoothing of the initial condition might potentially be required.
 (In fact, \cite{ZhFl19} additionally replaces differentiation by finite differences, but this only slightly simplifies the implementation.)
 Following the theme that the underlying Lie group structure allows to use ODE techniques, the convergence is proven via Gronwall's inequality.
-This is made possible by a new regularity result for geodesics in $\DiffSob^m$, \cref{thm:regularityPreservationLDDMM}, a short form of which is the following.
+This is made possible by a regularity result for geodesics in $\DiffSob^m$, sometimes known as ``no-loss-no-gain (of regularity)'' \cite[Cor.\,7.6]{BaHaMi25}, \cite[Sec.\,5.2]{Br17}, the analysis of which started with \cite{EbMa70}.
+In \cref{thm:regularityPreservationLDDMM} we prove a version slightly stronger than existing ones, a short form of which is the following.